torvalds/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

 .. _sources_shallow_bisref:

-Downloading Linux mainline sources using a shallow clone
+Downloading GNU/Linux mainline sources using a shallow clone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First, execute the following command to retrieve the latest mainline codebase::